 Public Governance researchers use a wide variety of methodological approaches in their work, such as case studies, interviews, ethnography, experiments, surveys, text analysis (automated or manual), historical and political-theoretical analyses.
 They also contribute to the further development of methods, especially of cognitive mapping and Qualitative Comparative Analysis (QCA).

-Like the other USG research groups, we aim to generate educational value and societal impact on the basis of high-quality academic research.
+Like the other USG chairs, we aim to generate educational value and societal impact on the basis of high-quality academic research.

 Public governance researchers collaborate widely, within and beyond Utrecht University.
 Within Utrecht University, they participate actively in the strategic research theme Institutions for Open Societies, the Behaviour and Institutions stream and the Hub Security in Open Societies; the EU Platform and the Platform Markets & Corporations in Open Societies, as well as in the research focus area Governance in the Digital Society.